1.0 ADBox test case specifications

 1. Train an anomaly detector.

-2. Predict anomalies using one of the avaliable detectores detector.
+2. Predict anomalies using one of the available detectors.

 3. Select an existing anomaly detector for prediction.